-Comments were made that the methodology was well defined and it was important that all the sites were looked at and assessed within the agreed criteria.
+Comments were made that the methodology was well defined and it was important that all the sites were looked at and assessed within the agreed criteria to ensure a consistent and fair approach was being adopted.

 The Planning Policy Manager added that the agreed methodology across the county enabled Councils to work together to deliver housing.